stefanosu/GatsbyBlog/README.md

 # GatsbyBlog
-first blog created using Gatsby and Graphql
+First blog created using Gatsby and Graphql